 For articles that are accepted for publication, the journal requires a concise biographical statement (60 to 80 words) about each author that conveys his/her background in the article’s subject area.
 Each author must also submit a head-and-shoulders photograph (high-resolution jpg or tif is preferred) in color or black-and-white.
 All paper photos are returned.

 4. Figures and Tables

 Tables and figures should be included in the body of the text, in the approximate place they would appear in print.
 Because all figures will be recreated in the sizes and formats most appropriate for presentation in the journal, authors of accepted articles may be asked to send original data files on which the table or figure is based (e.g., an Excel data file).
 Please contact the editor if this is not possible or is unusually cumbersome.
 Also for accepted articles, please consult the editor about any maps so that they can be provided in a format suitable for editing.

-Maine Policy Review uses in-text citations for references and not endnotes or footnotes, e.g., About 90 percent of Maine’s land is privately owned; the state owns 8.7 percent; and the federal government 1.8 percent (Hagen et al. 2005: 9).
+Maine Policy Review uses in-text citations for references, e.g., About 90 percent of Maine’s land is privately owned; the state owns 8.7 percent; and the federal government 1.8 percent (Hagen et al. 2005: 9).
 Please use the in-text citation format as shown in the example.
 In-text parenthetical citations sufficient for court cases, (Near v.
 Minnesota), simple public laws, Maine Revised Statutes, and simple urls.